 Attractions and things to do near Burford

 Due to its position as the ‘gateway’ to the Cotswolds, Burford makes for a great place from which to explore the area as a long weekend road trip.
-From the town, it’s easy to reach the rest of the Cotswolds, as well as the wider Oxfordshire area:
+From the town, it’s easy to reach the rest of the Cotswolds, as well as the wider Oxfordshire area.
+Otherwise, check this guide for how to visit the Cotswolds from London.

 Bibury: Often touted as the most beautiful village in England, Bibury is best-known for its picturesque set of 14th-century Almshouses known as ‘Arlington Row’.
-Elsewhere in the village, which happens to be the birthplace of designer William Morris, there’s countless cottages worth a glimpse.
+Elsewhere in the village, which happens to be the birthplace of designer William Morris, there are countless cottages worth a glimpse.

 Oxford: Also known as the City of Dreaming Spires, Oxford is a beautiful city famed for its world-class university.
 Home to the buttery stone architecture that is so synonymous with the region, you can’t go wrong by dedicating at least a day to exploring the Oxfordshire capital!